 It is always good practice to record the significant findings of the Fire Risk Assessment, the steps that one has already taken and those that he plans to take in order to reduce the risk.

-In many cases, the law requires that the significant findings of the fire risk assessment and details of those persons especially at risk are recorded.
+In many cases, the law requires that the significant findings of the fire safety of buildings and details of those persons especially at risk are recorded.

 Step 5: Building Fire Safety – Regularly review the fire risk assessment